GenericMappingTools/remote-datasets/docs/earth-edefl.rst

 `David Sandwell and colleagues <https://topex.ucsd.edu/marine_grav/mar_grav.html>`_ have provided altimetry-based marine FAA and similar grids since 1995.
 The latest version 32 is now available for remote use in GMT.
-Over land these grids are filled in by the EGM2008 model [Pavlis et al., 2012].This data set contains the east-west deflections of the vertical in micro-radians.
+Over land these grids are filled in by the EGM2008 model [Pavlis et al., 2012].
+This data set contains the east-west deflections of the vertical in micro-radians.
 Polar regions beyond ±80˚ are not covered and are set to NaN.

 Usage